Lone Star Film Festival Film Camp

 Are there financial aid opportunities?

 Yes.
 The Lone Star Film Society believes that film education and our Film Camp experience should be available to every student regardless of financial status.
-Students that seek financial support to attend the 2021 Online LSFF Film Camp would need to Apply Online before June 1, 2021.
+Students that seek financial support to attend the 2021 Online LSFF Film Camp would need to apply before June 1, 2021.

 Our review board will consider new applicants on a first-come, first-served basis.
 Submitting this financial aid application does not guarantee admittance.
 Upon acceptance to the program, the applicant will be notified.